connorrothschild/v4/src/routes/post/covid-posts.md

 research such posts.

 So far, we have found and recorded 423 COVID posts in English.
-In an effort to encourage others to explore such posts, we’ve published a <a href="https://connorrothschild.shinyapps.io/covid-posts/" target="_blank">Shiny web app</a>
+In an effort to encourage others to explore such posts, we’ve published a <a href="https://connorrothschild.shinyapps.io/covid-posts/" target="_blank" rel="noopener noreferrer">Shiny web app</a>
 which allow users to find the names of the 231 bloggers who wrote those posts, their roles, and their country of focus.
 The app also lets users interactively search the collection of posts by primary topic, post title, date, and whether the post uses a particular mathematical technique or data source.
-To learn more about the evolution of this dataset, one of the authors (Rees) has published nine articles on Medium, which you can find <a href="https://medium.com/@rees_32356" target="_blank">here</a>.
+To learn more about the evolution of this dataset, one of the authors (Rees) has published nine articles on Medium, which you can find <a href="https://medium.com/@rees_32356" target="_blank" rel="noopener noreferrer">here</a>.

-We encourage users to submit their own posts–or others’ posts–for inclusion, which can be done on this <a href="https://docs.google.com/forms/d/e/1FAIpQLScfob3uBoumXIRcSW83T0GhXCfi-KI_psGxIqtl_rQ5VHu9ZQ/viewform?usp=sf_link" target="_blank">Google Form</a>.
+We encourage users to submit their own posts–or others’ posts–for inclusion, which can be done on this <a href="https://docs.google.com/forms/d/e/1FAIpQLScfob3uBoumXIRcSW83T0GhXCfi-KI_psGxIqtl_rQ5VHu9ZQ/viewform?usp=sf_link" target="_blank" rel="noopener noreferrer">Google Form</a>.
-Our dataset, as well as the code for the Shiny app, is available on <a href="https://github.com/connorrothschild/covid-posts" target="_blank">GitHub</a>.
+Our dataset, as well as the code for the Shiny app, is available on <a href="https://github.com/connorrothschild/covid-posts" target="_blank" rel="noopener noreferrer">GitHub</a>.
 If anyone has corrections to the dataset, please write Rees (at) ReesMorrison (dot) com.